 This project is based on ALA President Loriene Roy’s 2007-2008 Circle of Wellness Initiative.
 Ted Chaffin, Sara Jeffress, Jennifer Turner, and Laura Warren-Gross–all members of the 2008 cohort of ALA Emerging Leaders–created the Circle of Wellness website and several accompanying tools.

 In the Spring of 2016, the website’s content, tools, organization, and design were updated by Amanda Avery, Dory Cochran, and Jennifer McElroy, members of the 2016 cohort of ALA Emerging Leaders.
 The website received another update in the spring of 2018 by Leslie Flynn, University of Texas graduate student, under the guidance of President-Elect Loida Garcia-Febo’s Workplace Wellness Advisory Committee consisting of Loriene Roy, Lydia Willoughby, and Uta Hussong-Christian.

-The site was designed to provide resources to help library workers achieve a well-rounded life which includes all seven dimensions of wellness: physical, social, environmental, emotional, intellectual, spiritual, and occupational.
+The site was designed to provide resources to help library workers achieve a well-rounded life which includes all eight dimensions of wellness: physical, social, environmental, emotional, financial, intellectual, spiritual, and occupational.
 It is felt that this valuable resource is needed now more than ever with today’s changing workplace dynamics.

 Q & A with Dr. Loriene Roy

 (former ALA President and initiator of the Circle of Wellness Initiative)

 Q: What was your motivation for focusing on wellness as a presidential theme and in the ALA-APA Circle of Wellness website?

 - I had an earlier career in allied health where I worked for three years as a medical imager and worked in community hospitals.

 - As an indigenous person I see wellness as part of my culture and as part of a balancing life force.